Ourous/curated-clean-linux/README.md

-	Specializations for UNIT added to several modules in the Generics library Dependencies on the old Data.Generics modules have been re-pointed to their new locations
+	Specializations for UNIT added to several modules in the Generics library Dependencies on the old Data.Generics modules have been re-pointed to their new locations Data.Graph.Inductive.Graph has had an import for the toString class from StdOverloaded added

 Below follows Clean's official `README.md`: